RisaLuthor/RisaLuthor/README.md

-- 👋 Hi, I’m Risa Luthor
-I am a Software Engineering student at Colorado Technical University and about to start the masters program for software engineering.
-- I’ve completed my degree in Software Engineering and looking to hold a position within my field.
-My graduation date was 07/23.
+I'm Risa Luthor, a dedicated Software Engineering student at Colorado Technical University, set to embark on the master's program for software engineering.
+I have recently achieved my degree in Software Engineering and now aspire to secure a position in the software engineering field.
+My graduation date was 07/23, and I am eagerly anticipating the commencement of my master's program on 11/15/23.
 - How to reach me [📫](https://www.linkedin.com/in/risaluthor/)

 ---